Sandton - Gauteng

 2019 Jaime Lewis & Leigh Thackwray

-1/ Big tournaments have been few and far between at Bryanston, primarily a members club.
-It hosted the 1969 women’s SA Amateur, and 1977 men’s SA Amateur, and the next SAGA event was 40 years later, the 2017 men’s Premier Interprovincial.
+1/ Big tournaments have been few and far between at Bryanston.
+It hosted the 1969 women’s SA Amateur, and 1977 men’s SA Amateur; the next SAGA event was 40 years later, the 2017 men’s Premier Interprovincial.

 2/ Bryanston won the 2017 John Collier Survey Award for good governance and compliance among SA golf clubs.
 “Bryanston excelled in turf and water management, biodiversity planning and monitoring,” said the report.

 3/ General manager Paul Leishman, appointed in 2010, is recognised as one of South Africa’s top managers, and has played a leading part in the club’s renaissance.
 His tenure has seen a relaxation of the dress code and onerous rules, making the club fun for members.
 Bryanston became a genderless club in May 2020.

 4/ The course’s first nine was opened in 1951 by club president Sir Ernest Oppenheimer, who launched the Anglo-American Corporation in 1917.

 5/ In June 2012 holes-in-one were recorded at the 11th on three consecutive days, by Glen Whittaker, Mike Greer and Nick Gordon.